taikutaiku

 TAIKU_TOKENAPI token for authentication.
 Checked after --token flag but before the credentials file.Not set

-TAIKU_SERVEROverride the server URL.
-Equivalent to the --server flag.https://taiku.live
+TAIKU_SERVEROverride the server URL (same as the global --server flag).https://taiku.live

 On this page